valentingarnier/valentingarnier.github.io/index.md

 Early 2000s, all the front pages of the news papers are covered by the same story: crimes are committed in different airports all around the world: John F. Kennedy International Airport, Sydney Kingsford Smith Airport, Cointrin Geneva Airport.. and the list is long.
 It seems some criminal dark mind is flying around the world to murder people.

 It has been months now that the first crimes have been committed and the tragedies continue.
-People start being scared to take planes and the airline companies are worrying about their future.
+People start being scared to take planes and airline companies are worrying about their future.

 October 14th, 2010, all airline companies gathered together to find a solution and stop this macabre trend.
-They decided to take rational actions and call the most qualified team to elucidate this mystery and finally find who is responsible for those terrible acts.
 They obviously called the most qualified team in terms of discovering mysteries: the one and only Sherlock Holmes along with his little sister Enola Holmes, and his best friend Doctor Watson.

 Fortunately, the team has taken the ADA course from EPFL and they have a large collection of data about people's movements around the world.
 Enola Holmes proposes to analyse this data to get insight about plane travels globally and use it to help them catch the murderer before he strikes again.